-- At Wallace Fields Infant School & Nursery, teachers have access to individually planned lessons, which are planned using our Art progression grids therefore building upon children's previous learning. - During weekly planning in Key Stage 1, Art will be taught through a whole class 'teach' session or through a 'recall' activity.
-The knowledge or skill is clearly highlighted, along with 'teach' or 'recall'. - In Reception and Nursery, teachers will look at 'Expressive Art and Design' when planning and delivering the Art curriculum.
+- At Wallace Fields Infant School & Nursery, teachers have access to individually planned lessons; which are planned using our Art progression grids therefore building upon children's previous learning. - During weekly planning in Key Stage 1, 'Task Time' is used to teach Art.
+Art may be taught through a whole class 'teach' session or through a task time 'recall' activity.
+The knowledge or skill is clearly highlighted on the Task Time board, along with 'teach' or 'recall'. - In Reception and Nursery, teachers will look at 'Expressive Art and Design' when planning and delivering the Art curriculum.
 This will be delivered through a group activity or through a 'Discovery Time' activity.
 Teachers use group activity sessions to expose children to a new resource or skill.
 During 'Discovery Time' children are able to access the resources independently in order to 'recall' a new skill.
 Children also have access to self-selection trays, including different materials, paper, pens, collage and glitter; whereby they can independently create using their own imagination. - Learning Journals are used in Key Stage 1.
-In the Early Years observations on Tapestry are used to document children's learning; to evidence 'progress' as the children demonstrate their ability to 'know more, remember more, and understand more'.
+In the Early Years weekly observations on Tapestry are used to document children's learning; to evidence 'progress' as the children demonstrate their ability to 'know more, remember more, and understand more'.
 Pupil voice is excellent evidence to support this.